Paros

 Paros | Gastronomy

 Parian cuisine is rich in fish, vegetables, salads, and legumes.
 Meat is secondary.
-The food is cooked in olive oil and accompanied by local wine.
+They cook the food in olive oil and serve it with local wine.
 There’s a great variety of cooking methods and imaginative combinations of ingredients.

 Mushrooms are also a favorite.
-Mushrooms, considered the poor man’s meat, are eaten fried or grilled and always drizzled with lemon.
+Furthermore, people consider mushrooms to be the poor man’s meat.
+People eat these mushrooms fried or grilled and always drizzle them with lemon.